ridhwandll/ridhwandll.github.io/RidSite/content/posts/Illuminati.md

 <br>

 If I write about this in Facebook, pretty sure that it will be taken down, but hey my site is free from any jewish impact and zero viewers(lol).
-Why do you think celebritie's ID goes down(ishowspeed for example) if they share support for Palestine?
+Why do you think celebrities ID goes down(ishowspeed for example) if they share support for Palestine?
 Yes.
 Illuminati sees everything.